 It has a “Zero Frame” design with minimal bezels, which will help you fit it snugly next to your primary monitor with minimal obstruction.
 There’s also Acer’s blue-light reduction mode, VisionCare, if you prefer a monitor-side control over software options.

-You will have a slightly blurrier experience due to the 27-inch screen size, and the 75 Hz refresh rate can’t compete with high-end monitors.
-But a 1 ms response time and AMD FreeSync should still make it worthwhile for gaming and productivity.
+You will have to make some compromises at this price point: the panel will look slightly blurry due to the combination of 1080p resolution and 27-inch screen size, and the 75 Hz refresh rate can’t compete with high-end monitors.
+But it’s not all bad: the 1 ms response time and AMD FreeSync support should still make it worthwhile for gaming, even if it’s far from the monitor’s specialty.

 5. LG 24GN650-B